SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 The following script shows the use of the following messages:
-- `selectPathByItems:` allows one to select elements specifying a group of items.
+- `selectPathByItems:` Allows one to select elements specifying a group of items.
-- `scrollToSelection:` to ask the tree to scroll to the selection.
+- `scrollToSelection:` To ask the tree to scroll to the selection.

 ```